Dispelling the Myths about Sharks

 Number one is the mosquito (due to Malaria) with statistics suggesting anything between 660,000 and 2-3 million deaths per year (more than all others combimed).
 So stop worrying about sharks if you don’t take malaria tablets when you are advised to!

 These statistics are for wild animals and vary according to the statistics checked.
-For 'big cats' there is a chance a hungry lion will attack if you get too close to one on the African plains.
+For 'big cats' there is a chance a hungry lion might attack if you get too close to one on the African plains.
+But they can also be wary of humans.
 As for a Tiger in the Asian jungle in most parks where there are Tigers you are relatively safe walking along paths.
 The main danger is going off paths and getting close to a mother with young.
 Most Tiger attacks are in areas where people and Tigers live in close vicinity; or with old, weak and hungry animals, often outside the best habitats and parks.
-Leopard attacks appear to be on the increase, especially in India (linked to initially feeding on dog and human carcasses with the lack of vultures at the moment) whilst, in Amazon, attacks by Jaguars are extremely rare.
+Leopard attacks are infrequent but appear to be on the increase, especially in India (linked to initially feeding on dog and human carcasses with the lack of vultures at the moment) whilst, in Amazon, attacks by Jaguars are extremely rare.

 For an individual species the Hippo appears to be the most dangerous mammal, whilst crocodiles are the most dangerous large animals with Nile Crocodiles and Salt-water Crocodiles taking many, and it may be much higher for the former.
 Deer may also kill 120 per year through car accidents!
 What is obvious is that it can be very dangerous to be in the open and close to Lions, Cape Buffalo, Elephants and Hippos if you don't know what you are doing, or to be in the water where there are Nile or Salt-water Crocodiles.